nimrodshn/fwrouter/README.md

 sudo ln -s /usr/bin/clang-10 /usr/bin/clang
 ```

-# Installing lbbpf
+## Installing libbpf
-Newer Ubuntu versions (versions >= 20.04) contain `libbpf` built-in.
-However, as most of our work machines (and firewalls) are running Ubuntu 18.04,
+Ubuntu versions older than 20.04 dont come with `libbpf` built-in thus,
-we need to manually install the library from source in order to use its `bpf` helpers.
+we need to manually install the library from source in order to use its provided `bpf` helpers.

 1. Clone the git repo of libbpf into you're work machine: `git clone https://github.com/libbpf/libbpf.git`
 2. Run the following commands: